aws-solutions-library-samples/guidance-for-generative-ai-shopping-assistant-using-agents-for-amazon-bedrock/README.md

 **Additional considerations**

+- **Update Frontend web app**: The Guidance deploys the frontend Streamlit app for demonstration purpose only.
+It is deployed on ECS container in public subnet with restricted traffic from Load Balancer's security group.
+Update the frontend app with more robust & secure framework & services.

 - **Public Resources**: The Guidance deploys unauthenticated public API endpoints and S3 buckets with CloudFront distribution.
-The ECS container is currently deployed in public subnet with restricted traffic from Load Balancer's security group.
 Be aware of potential security risks and take appropriate measures to secure these resources using [AWS Well Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html).

 - **Use Multiple Agents**: Use Agents dedicated to specific task such as product search, inventory management, and order management.
 This approach helps distribute workload and optimize performance.